There is a wide range of support available for ADF members and their families.

-DCO also provides assistance with partners' education and employment.
-The Partner Education and Employment Program (PEEP) is designed to assist partners to gain employment.
+DCO also provides the Partner Employment Assistance Program (PEAP), designed to assist partners to gain employment.
 Partners of ADF members are able to apply for assistance under this program once the minimum four years service (either in a foreign defence force or combined with service in the ADF) is met.

 For more information on services and programs explore the website or contact the Defence Family Helpline.

 For support, help, or advice at any time, the Defence Family Helpline, 1800 624 608, operates on a 24 hour 7 days a week basis and is staffed by qualified human services professionals, including social workers and psychologists.